My path

 I didn’t know anything about the nervous system so I had no idea what was happening to me or how to take care of myself.

+The rug was pulled under my feet again and again.
 So much had gone wrong and I was the common denominator, so what could I do but blame myself?
 There must be something wrong with me that I couldn’t see but others could.

 From a chance meeting in a park, I began being coached and I could feel the veracity of a completely new reality.
+I remember feeling like I was a whale and all of the waters of my experience were weighing down on me, telling how life is.

-I remember feeling like I was a whale and all of the waters of my experience were weighing down on me, telling how life is and I had a tiny fish in my ear whispering that I could see things differently.
+This time, I had a tiny fish in my ear whispering that I could see things differently.

 I knew something was really wrong and I had to use my other senses.
 I had to listen to my inner ear.